HasanMothaffar/ReachTheFlag/README.md

 `f`: Flag cell.
 This is the cell that you're supposed to be standing on when the game finishes.

-`p`: Initial player position.
-This is where you start the game.

 ## Algorithms